HLab/AutobioMemorySimilarity/README.md

 # AutobioMemorySimilarity
-Scrubbed data for the autobiographical memory similarity project
+De-identified data associated with the manuscripted entitled "The Similarity Structure of Real-World Memories" (Tomita, Barense, and Honey 2021).

 This repository contains four files: